gopheracademy/gopheracademy-web/content/advent-2019/directional-channels.md

 fmt.Println("channel closed!")
 ```

-Diving into the implementation, the function creates a bidirectional channel for its own use, and then all it needs to do to ensure that it has full control over writing to and closing the channel is to return it, whereupon it will be converted into a receive-only channel automatically.
+Diving into the implementation, the function creates a bidirectional channel for its own use, and then all it needs to do to ensure that it has full control over writing to and closing the channel is to return it, whereupon it will be converted into a read-only channel automatically.

 ```go
 // SliceIterChan returns each element of a slice on a channel for concurrent